DeKalb, ambulance company reach agreement to increase staffing to Dunwoody

 - AMR will provide a revised Posting and Deployment Plan for review in 10 business days.

-In early 2017, DeKalb Fire Rescue leadership requested a mitigation plan to improve service delivery.
-After AMR consistently failed to meet minimum contractual standards, AMR was notified that the company would be penalized for noncompliance, according to DeKalb officials.

-On Tuesday, May 22, Dunwoody’s City Manager Eric Linton, City Attorney Bill Riley, Mayor Denis Shortal and Councilmember Terry Nall met with Terence Ramotar, Regional Director of AMR for Florida and Georgia.
+On Tuesday, May 22, Dunwoody’s City Manager Eric Linton, City Attorney Bill Riley, Mayor Denis Shortal and Councilmember Nall met with Terence Ramotar, Regional Director of AMR for Florida and Georgia.
+Ramotar could not be immediately reached for comment.

 The next day, the city filed a “Declaration of EMS Emergency” with the Georgia Department of Public Health/ Office of EMS and Trauma asking for the “expeditious actions of remedy and relief for failing emergency service response times and patient care for residents/ businesses and visitors of Dunwoody.”